 Who Am I?

 My name is Kristofer Hiroshi Sakamoto-Marshall, and I’m a fine art and documentary photographer based in Toronto, Ontario.
-Growing up in a blended, mix-race family, I’ve always taken a keen interest in the diverse demographics of people in the Greater Toronto Area, and the world as a whole.
+Growing up in a blended, mix-race family, I’ve always taken a keen interest in the diverse demographics of the world.
 At the same time, as the only child from the relationship between my biological parents, I often sought solace in nature.
-This fascination with the Mother Earth manifested from a young, and eventually led to a deep respect for the beauty and power of our environments, and a particular interest in how geography and the natural world shapes cultures, perspectives, and ways of life.
+This fascination with Mother Earth manifested from a young, and eventually led to a deep respect for the beauty and power of our environments, and a particular interest in how geography and the natural world shapes cultures, perspectives, and ways of life.
 I currently work as an artist, focusing on the beauty found all all around us, and as a gallerist/curator, providing a platform for varying perspectives, histories, and lessons to be shared with the public.

 Statement